Jayanth-reflex/ai-assistant/README.md

 ### 🛠️ Troubleshooting

 - **Gemini API key not found**: If you see an error about the Gemini API key, open the app Settings and paste your API key.
 The app cannot process screenshots, audio, or text without it.
-- **Text input is not generating an AI response**: Ensure you are running the latest version and have set your Gemini API key in the Settings.
+- **Text input is not generating an AI response**: Make sure you are running the latest version and have set your Gemini API key in Settings.